jiggoha/napoleon-chat/README.md

   * Don’t send the same message to the user that sent it himself.
 Instead, append the message directly as soon as he presses enter.
   * Show who’s online
   * Add “{user} is typing” functionality
+  * Function for determing the winning card of a trick (NOTE: doesn't work when called from index.js yet because of scoping issue.
+Will fix.)

   Napoleon:
   * Creation of a deck of cards
   * Shuffling and dealing the deck of cards

-TODO:
+TODO

   Socket.io:
   * Add private messaging

   Napoleon:
-  * Functions for declaring Napoleon and Secretary, for determining the winning card of a play, for ending the game
+  * Functions for declaring Napoleon and Secretary, for ending the game
   * Get user input for each of the above functions
   * more...